VARSHINI1805/StudySpark_StudyMate_AI_PDF_Reader_233/README.md

 ```
 The application will open automatically in your web browser.
 Now you're ready to upload your documents and start asking questions!

-## 🤝 Contributing

-Contributions are welcome!
-If you have ideas for new features, bug fixes, or improvements, feel free to:
-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/YourAmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/YourAmazingFeature`).
-5. Open a Pull Request.

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.